Spectral ergodic Banach problem and flat polynomials: Proof of Theorems

 \item In the same setting as in the previous question, can one prove or disapprove that for any measurable $f$ with values $\pm 1$, for $\mu$-almost all $x\in X$, we have

 As mentioned in introduction, this problem can be linked to the annealed and quenched business. \end{enumerate} \end{que}

 \begin{thank} The author wishes to express his thanks to Fran\c cois Parreau who introduced him to the Riesz products business and to Jean-Paul Thouvenot who introduced him to the world of rank one maps.
 He would like further to express his thanks to Mahendra Nadkarni for many stimulating e-conversations and to Jean-Fran\c cois M\'ela for his stimulating questions on the rank one maps.
-The author is deeply indebted to Jean-Paul Thouvenot and Mahendra Nadkarni for their suggestions and remarks on the previous version. \end{thank}
+The author is deeply indebted to Jean-Paul Thouvenot and Mahendra Nadkarni for their suggestions and remarks on the previous versions.
+He would like to thank William Veech for his e-comments supporting this work \footnote{William A. Veech passed away unexpectedly on Tuesday, August 30, 2016 in Houston, Texas.
+The last email that I received from him was on August 18, 2016.
+So, that was a shock to me! }.
+The author Would like also to express his thanks to Mahendra Nadkarni, Mahesh Nerurka, S.G.
+Dani and Anish Ghosh, the organizer of the international conference of algebra and analysis at Pune university, TIFR and the CBS of Mumbai university where the paper was revised, for the invitation and hospitality. \end{thank}